 100-level: Introduction to Economics

 Econometrics supplies tools to analyze data.
 These tools are used for two purposes: to answer questions of the form “Does X cause Y?”, and to make predictions.
-The tools come in two varieties: estimators (OLS, GLS, IV) and statistical tests (t, F, LM).
+The tools come in two varieties: estimators and statistical tests.
+You’ll learn three estimators (Ordinary Least Squares, Generalized Least Squares and Instrumental Variables) and three statistical tests (t-test, F-test, LM-test).
 The key to the mastery of these tools is understanding the basic rules of econometrics – the sampling distribution concept.
 To understand this concept we spend much time visualizing it using Monte Carlo simulations in Stata.
-In addition, we use the developed tools to estimate economic relationships and to make predictions. -
+In addition, we use the developed tools to estimate economic relationships and to make predictions.300-level: Behavioral Economics

 Entrepreneurship